Congratulations on deciding to get married! Do get in touch with us to find out about getting married in a Methodist church.

 What is the first step?

-A couple wishing to get married at Carrville should approach Andy our minister who will explain the legalities and what is needed.
+Our church is pleased to offer inclusive marriage for all couples regardless of sexual orientation or gender identity.
+We therefore practice both mixed-sex and same-sex marriage.
+A couple wishing to get married at Carrville should approach Fiona our minister by phone 07955 374680 or email firstname.lastname@example.org who will explain the legalities and what is needed.

 Baptism (or Christening) marks entry into the One Holy Catholic and Apostolic Church, of which the Methodist Church is part.
 The Methodist Church, like most denominations of the Christian Church, administers the sacrament to both adults and young children.
 You can get baptised at any age.